minvws/nl-covid19-data-backend-processing/README.md

 * Intermediate, basic type conversions applied on the raw data
 * Destination, data has been processed into a form that is ready for consumption

 All calculations and data-manipulations (usually constrained to *one* specific workflow) are described as stored procedures in **Microsoft SQL** (i.e., MSSQL) scripts.
 An orchestrator is in charge of running the correct stored procedures based on the configuration tables located in the DATATINO_ORCHESTRATOR_1 schema.
+For some exceptional flows, Azure Data Factory is used as an orchestrator instead (see the ./src/adf-flows/pipeline directory for the definitions of the pipelines to understand which stored procedures belong together).

 The configuration tables located in the DATATINO_PROTO_1 schema can be used to map the views from the VWSDEST schema into separate json files that are ready for consumption by a frontend.